-Whenever you use Dragon on the Web (whether for email or for something else), your experience will depend on several factors, including:
+Whenever you use Dragon on the Web, your experience will depend on several factors, including:

-- The design of the particular web page at that time - The particular settings in your browser and in the Web-based application - What browser (and what version of that browser) you use.
-For example, you cannot use commands like "Go to Address Bar" with Google Chrome.
+- The design of the particular web page at that time - The particular settings in your browser and in the Web-based application - What browser you use.
+For example, you can't the command "Go to Address Bar" in Chrome.